 Most lettuces start to bolt when the temperature gets too hot.
 Once the plant starts sending up its seed stalk, the leaves aren't worth eating; they become bitter and tough.
-But, it also means that the plant is getting ready to bloom, and after blooms, of course, come seeds.
+It also means that the plant is getting ready to bloom.

 If you are growing more than one variety of lettuce, and they are blooming at the same time, you may want to use an isolation method to prevent them from crossing.
 You can simply place a bag made of Remay or floating row cover over the flower stalks, or you can construct a cage covered in a screen to cover the entire plant and isolate it from others.
 If they are planted more than 25 feet apart, you generally don't need to worry about crossing.

 The seed will take anywhere from twelve to twenty-four days after blooming to ripen.